jdinh14/C14NPO/README.md

 ## Project Overview
 Our mission is to make healthcare more accessible to immigrants.
-We aim to aid them by giving them adequate information and providing resources which they can utilize.
+We aim to aid them by giving them adequate information and providing resources that they can utilize.

 ## Features
-Form Validation, user email, responsive layout at multiple breakpoints,
+Form Validation, user email, responsive layout at multiple breakpoints, and a Spanish version of our site

 ## Usage Guide
+Our page consists of many pages for users to interact with our team and get involved in our mission.
+We aim to provide healthcare for immigrants and allow them an avenue into healthcare.
+We also aim to tackle a lot of the stigmatism that surrounds healthcare as an immigrant and make it more accessible by providing a Spanish version for better user experiences.

 ## Programs